 orphenadrine citrate oral Overdose

 If someone has overdosed and has serious symptoms such as passing out or trouble breathing, call 911.
-Otherwise, call a poison control center or emergency room right away.
+Otherwise, call a poison control center right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.
 Symptoms of overdose may include: unusual excitement, fast/irregular heartbeat, seizures.NOTES:

 Do not share this medication with others.

 This medication has been prescribed for your current condition only.
 Do not use it later for another condition unless your doctor directs you to do so.
 A different medication may be necessary in that case.

 If you are taking this medication for a long time, laboratory and/or medical tests may be performed periodically to check for side effects.
 Consult your doctor for more details.MISSED DOSE:

 If you miss a dose, take it as soon as you remember.
 If it is near the time of the next dose, skip the missed dose and resume your usual dosing schedule.
 Do not double the dose to catch up.STORAGE:

 Store at room temperature away from light and moisture.
 Do not store in the bathroom.
 Keep all medications away from children and pets.